QuentinRa/blog.quentinra.dev/info/php/basic/functions.md

 **Using non-global variables**

-You can use bloc-level variables inside a function.
+You can use block-level variables inside a function.
 You would use that If you are forced to write a function taking only one argument but you want your function to use more than one.